The Used-Car Market

 Search data analysis

 This is more important though.
-They keep track of all the ‘s, and last year, 23.8% of used-cars had at least one minor warning such as colour change or registration plate transfer.
+They keep track of all the vehicle check‘s, and last year, 23.8% of used-cars had at least one minor warning such as colour change or registration plate transfer.
 28.5% though had serious ‘flee for your life’ deal breakers, unless you know what you’re getting yourself into.

 The three main caveats are write-offs, cars with outstanding finance, and stolen cars.
 You should really avoid those, but it is common for write offs to be bought as spares.
 It is worth getting a comprehensive check to prevent yourself from getting involved with cars that have outstanding finance or are stolen though.